wp-plugins/gravity-forms-toolbar/readme.txt

 == Credits ==
 * **Big thanks** to Milan Petrovic of Dev4Press who made the options panel for this plugin - so it's still lightweight but even more useful!
 * Also big thanks to all translators for providing other languages for this plugin!

+== Last but not least ==
+David: **Special Thanks go out to my family for allowing me to do such spare time projects (aka free plugins) and supporting me in every possible way!**